Best Online Poker Sites

 Fast forward to today, and thousands of players come from all over the world to play in the Main Event.
 The buy-in has remained $10,000 ever since it was first introduced in 1972, but the prizes have reached astronomical heights.
 The prize for the Main Event champ has hit eight figures on three separate occasions, and with poker’s popularity growing, we can only see that number increasing.

 As well as the prize money, people play for the prestige of being the Main Event champ.
 The names of those players live on through the annals of history.
-For those who might be unaware of the Main Event champions before the Moneymaker era, here’s the complete list of WSOP winners from 1970 to 2021:
+For those who might be unaware of the Main Event champions before the Moneymaker era, here’s the complete list of WSOP winners from 1970 to 2022:

-The very first WSOP was very different from how we know it today.
+The very first World Series of Poker (WSOP) was very different from how we know it today.
 To start with, there weren’t any tournaments–not a single one!
 The only event played was the Main Event, which was decided over a cash game.
 Over three days, a range of games was played, including five-card draw, seven-card stud, razz, and, of course, Texas Hold ’em.
 At the end of the three days, the winner was decided by a vote.
 The legend goes that two votes had to be held, as, after the first one, every player voted for themselves, resulting in a 7-way tie!

-Eventually, Johnny Moss was voted the Main Event champion, and he took home the silver cup–bracelets weren’t introduced until 1976.
+Eventually, Johnny Moss was voted the WSOP Main Event champion, and he took home the silver cup–bracelets weren’t introduced until 1976.
 There was no prize money either, though it’s rumored that Johnny won a good amount from the other players over those three days.

-Since that day, the WSOP has grown in size and reputation.
+Since that day, the World Series of Poker (WSOP) has grown in size and reputation.
 Players from all over the world come to play in its tournaments, notably the Main Event.
 Naturally, everyone wants their chance to become a world champ and put their names alongside all-time greats like Johnny Moss, Puggy Pearson, and Doyle Brunson.
-With so many players wanting to play the Main Event, the World Series eventually outgrew Binion’s Horseshoe and has been on quite the journey ever since…
+With so many players wanting to play the WSOP Main Event, the World Series eventually outgrew Binion’s Horseshoe and has been on quite the journey ever since…

 In 2005, just as the poker boom was gaining momentum in the US and across the world, the WSOP made its first venue change from Binion’s Horseshoe to The Rio.
 Harrah’s (now Caesar’s Entertainment) bought Binion’s back in 2004, but only made the change to The Rio in 2005.
 Even during that first year at The Rio, the Main Event’s final table was played back at Binion’s.

 The decision to move the WSOP to The Rio was made out of practicality.
 Chris Moneymaker won the 2003 Main Event, and after that famous day, the WSOP (and poker as a whole) exploded in popularity.
 Everyone wanted to become the next Chris Moneymaker and win millions of dollars.
-The year Chris won the Main Event, there were 839 players; the following year, that grew to 2576 players; by 2006, there were 8773 players, a record that’s yet to be topped!
+The year Chris won the WSOP Main Event, there were 839 players; the following year, that grew to 2576 players; by 2006, there were 8773 players, a record that’s yet to be topped!